 Using a rescue hoist requires an obstacle-free vertical corridor of at least 3 by 3 metres.
 Examples of missions in populated areas include accidents on the roofs of tall buildings or on chimneys, towers, radio masts or cranes.
 Special equipment is kept on board hoist helicopters (a belt, rescue stretcher, strop and rescue sling).
 The crew for a hoist rescue usually includes a pilot, hoist operator/paramedic and emergency doctor as well as a mountain/high-altitude rescuer (or a ‘helicopter rescue specialist’) who is brought on board additionally.

 DRF Luftrettung is a member of Bavaria’s specialist advisory panel for mountain air rescue, the standardisation group for mountain air rescue and the mountain air rescue simulation system (ZSA) in Bad Tölz.
 ARA Flugrettung is also a member of the International Commission for Alpine Rescue (ICAR), which has a goal of continuously developing Alpine rescue and safety.

-DRF Luftrettung held the first-ever International Helicopter Hoist Operation Symposium at its Operation Center at the Karlsruhe/Baden-Baden airport from 2 to 3 September 2021.
-Participants from Europe and overseas discussed topics related to hoist rescue, for example, new developments, rescue tips and techniques; and safety concerns.
-DRF Luftrettung’s symposium, which had a motto of ‘Safe.Hoist.Operation’, offered a platform for an intensive exchange of experiences that is so far unique for Europe.
-Its aim was to further increase safety in helicopter hoist operation.
+DRF Luftrettung has initiated the first Helicopter Hoist Operation Symposium at its Operation Center at the Karlsruhe/Baden-Baden airport in 2021.
+Participants from Europe and overseas discuss topics related to hoist rescue, for example, new developments, rescue tips and techniques; and safety concerns.
+DRF Luftrettung’s symposium, under the motto ‘Safe.Hoist.Operation’, offers a platform for an intensive exchange of experiences that is so far unique for Europe.
+Its aim is to further increase safety in helicopter hoist operation.